kostiantynvoskovtsov/kostiantynvoskovtsov/README.md

 - 👋 Hi, I’m @kostiantynvoskovtsov
-- 👀 I’m interested in driving business decision-making with data skills
+- 👀 I’m passionate about all the things data is 📊
-- 🌱 I’m currently learning best ways to sreate impactful dashboards in Power BI
+- 🌱 I’m currently working thru "Mastering 'Metrics" book by J.Angrist, as I dreamed to read it for many years, and finally have time.
-- 💞️ I’m looking to collaborate on business analytics projects.
+- 💞️ I’m looking to collaborate on solutions creation, leveraging the power of data science.
 - 📫 How to reach me kvoskovtsov@gmail.com
 - ⚡ Fun fact: we might met someday somehow